Back in the day, customer behavioral segmentation was more of an academic and mental exercise.

 One of the most expansive types of customer segmentation.
 Marketers will even divide user status into smaller subtypes, such as loyalty segmentation.
 There are numerous metrics to track, however, you should focus on building big-picture profiles.

 On Sender, subscribers can be segmented into various groups based on custom field information, past engagement, email activity, including access to the full history of each subscriber, including all opens, clicks, and more.

 Usually, dividing customers into non-users, prospects, first time buyers, regular users, loyal users and defectors (those who decided to stop buying) is the best approach.
 Of course, you don’t have to collect a large amount of data to power your marketing efforts based on these segments.

 However, we recommend looking into the why of each segment, especially if there seems to be a lot of movement in one way or another.
 The insights gathered from such segmentation can be tremendous.

 This type of segmentation assigns audiences based on the USPs or UVPs they expect from your product.
-Put simply, everyone seeks to gain something from your product or service.
+But, everyone seeks to gain something from your product or service.
 You segment the audience based on several benefits: